microsoft/azuredevopslabs/labs/azuredevops/pullrequests/readme.md

     ![](images/018.png)

 1. You can accept the default messages in the pull request dialog.
 The first option is to complete the work items linked to the branch being merged.
-Note that you also have the option to delete the target branch after merging, as well as the ability to **squash changes** during the marge.
+Note that you also have the option to delete the target branch after merging, as well as the ability to **squash changes** during the merge.
 Squash merging is a merge option that allows you to condense the Git history of topic branches when you complete a pull request.
 Instead of each commit on the topic branch being added to the history of the default branch, a squash merge takes all the file changes and adds them to a single new commit on the default branch.
 Squash merging keeps your default branch histories clean and easy to follow without demanding any workflow changes on your team.
 Click **Complete merge**.

     ![](images/019.png)